Undergraduate RAs

 Frequently Asked Questions

-What types of things do undergraduate research assistants (RAs) do in the SRCH Lab?
+What types of things do RAs do in the SRCH Lab?

 Generally, undergraduate RAs are integrated into to the entire research process by assisting SRCH Lab Members on their research projects.
 Unless the RA is coming in with extensive prior experience, undergraduate RAs often start at the beginning of the research process by working on tasks such as literature reviews and data entry.
 After foundational research skills are developed, undergraduate RAs have the opportunity to become involved in other parts of the research process such as collecting data, coding in R, writing, and presenting.